SakalAndrej/Importable/README.md

 ###Background
 The new CSV-File is going to be uploaded to our Server where our Online-Shop imports them und update all 15 minutes the new tire informations.
 In our Online-Shop the different tire-informations are absolut defined.
 That means the first colummn in the csv files is for example the Thumbnail-Picture and the second is the Article Name and so on.

+###Project-Structure
+Inside the ImportableMixed there is the Console-Application and the Windows Form Apllication.